-In scl hool barriers to be addressed Desired Outcomes Success Criteria Α. Low prior attainment including: • Language difficulties on entry • Lower academic achievement on entry PP pupils will have improved language skills through bespoke, targeted interventions.
+In sch nool barriers to be addressed Desired Outcomes Success Criteria Α. Low prior attainment including: • Language difficulties on entry • Lower academic achievement on entry PP pupils will have improved language skills through bespoke, targeted interventions.
 There should be no difference between the language skills displayed by PP or non-PP children upon completion of KS1.
 PP pupils will make accelerated progress to diminish the difference with their peers.
 They will achieve in line with their non-PP peers in writing, reading and maths.
 An aspirational target of 100% of PP children meeting or making progress toward meeting any Speech, Language and Communication targets set by SALT.
 90% of PP pupils will make accelerated progress from their base line assessment in Reception to the end of the year.
 Increase the proportion of pupils with ELG at end of EYFS achieving expected + at the end of KS1.
-Progress measure KS1-2 Pupil Premium will be 0 or above. Β. Social and emotional skills can be less developed PP pupil's wellbeing is promoted to ensure that they develop into confident individuals, independent learners and responsible citizens.
+Progress measure KS1-2 Pupil Premium will be 0 or above. В. Social and emotional skills can be less developed PP pupil's wellbeing is promoted to ensure that they develop into confident individuals, independent learners and responsible citizens.
 PP pupils display the same level of resilience regarding attitude to learning as their peers PP pupils are confident, social and have high selfesteem.
 Enable target children to develop their emotional resilience.
 Progress shown in SDQs filled out by Learning Mentors.
 Progress shown in Boxall Profile for Nurture Group children.
 Behaviour logs in place for target children - evidence of less behavioural incidents.
+Behaviour and Learning plans used effectively which results in less behavioural incidents.

-Exterr nal barriers C. Narrower life experiences PP pupils have access to a broad and exciting curriculum and access to a wide range of enrichment activities Ensure all PP pupils participate in enrichment activities -School trips -Club attendance -Extra-curricular opportunities D. Some PP pupils have lower attendance than their peers PP pupils at Highworth have a good attendance (above 95%) and there is no gap between PP pupils' attendance and non-PP pupils attendance.
+Exterr nal barriers C. Narrower life experiences PP pupils have access to a broad and exciting curriculum and access to a wide range of enrichment activities Ensure all PP pupils have the opportunity to participate in enrichment activities -School trips -Club attendance -Extra-curricular opportunities D. Some PP pupils have lower attendance than their peers PP pupils at Highworth have a good attendance (above 95%) and there is no gap between PP pupils' attendance and non-PP pupils attendance.
 Attendance monitored on a 3 weekly basis by Inclusion DHT and office manager.
-(2017-18 PP attendance was 95%; equal to 95% for non-PP children) Parenting contract meetings have been proven successful for PP pupils who fall below 95% and referred to County if necessary. Ε. Parental engagements The parents of all PP pupils will engage in their children's learning and school community the same way that we expect parents of non-PP children too.
+(2018-19 PP attendance was 95%; equal to 95% for non-PP children) Parenting contract meetings have been proven successful for PP pupils who fall below 95% and referred to County if necessary. Ε. Parental engagements The parents of all PP pupils will engage in their children's learning and school community the same way that we expect parents of non-PP children too.
 The majority of PP children' parents will attend parents evening and take an active interest in home learning.
 An increase of PP parents attending parent workshops.
-Nursery home visits to all families and FSM forms given out.90% of PP families attend parents evening.Regular 'open door' discourse between teachers, Inclusion Deputy Headteacher and parents of PP children.90% of PP families have an active role in any SEND discussions and documentation.Parents of PP pupils are encouraged to attend the parental courses offered in school by the Parent Support Worker.
+FSM form sent out at the beginning of September.
+90% of PP families attend parents evening.
+Regular 'open door' discourse between teachers, Inclusion Deputy Headteacher and parents of PP children.
+90% of PP families have an active role in any SEND discussions and documentation.
+Parents of PP pupils are encouraged to attend the parental courses offered in school by the Parent Support Worker.